-This e-book by Howard Culbertson was originally published in 1991 by the Nazarene Publishing House under ISBN number 083-411-4186.
-This NMI missionary reading book has been revised and updated.
+This e-book by Howard Culbertson was originally published by the Nazarene Publishing House for the NMI mission book series under ISBN number 083-411-4186.
+ThIt has been revised and updated.

 1. Football and missions giving

 2. Budget: A bad word doing good things [ go to chapter ]